singularityware/singularityware.github.io/pages/docs/user-docs/docs-recipes.md

 ## Apps
-What if you want to build a single container with two or three different apps that each have thier own runscripts and custom environments?
+What if you want to build a single container with two or three different apps that each have their own runscripts and custom environments?
 In some circumstances, it may be redundant to build different containers for each app with almost equivalent dependencies.

 Starting in Singularity 2.4 all of the above commands can also be used in the context of internal modules called <a href="/docs-apps">apps</a> based on the <a href="http://containers-ftw.org/SCI-F/" target="_blank">Standard Container Integration Format</a>.
 For details on apps, see the <a href="/docs-apps">apps</a> documentation.
 For a quick rundown of adding an app to your container, here is an example runscript: